This page explains: – the difference between bilateral and unilateral offers

 – how to communicate an offer

 OFFERS AND INVITATIONS TO TREAT

 An offer is ‘an expression of willingness to contract on certain terms, made with the intention that it shall become binding as soon as it is accepted by the person to whom it is addressed.’
 Treitel

 All contractual offers are either bilateral or unilateral.

 Most contractual offers are bilateral.
-The offeror promises something to the offeree in return for a promise of something from the offeree.
+The offeror promises something in return for a promise of something from the offeree.

 For example, the offeror offers a coat to the offeree for £5.
 In exchange the offeree promises to pay £5 to to the offeror.

 A bilateral offer is made by one party to one other party.

 In a unilateral offer the offeror promises something to the offeree in return for the performance of an act by the offeree.

 For example, a Wanted Poster is a good example of a unilateral offer, a reward is offered in return for the completion of an act (bringing in the criminal).